Professor David Duff, BA, DPhil (York), FEA

 Romance and Revolution: Shelley and the Politics of a Genre (Cambridge University Press, 1994, pbk 2005)

-'Turns, Transports and Transformations: Lyric Events in Romantic Poetry', in Narratives of Romanticism, ed.
-Sandra Heinen and Katharina Rennhak (Wissenschaftlicher Verlag Trier), forthcoming
+‘Turns, Transports and Transformations: Lyric Events in Romantic Poetry', in Narratives of Romanticism: Selected Papers from the Wuppertal Conference of the German Society for English Romanticism, ed.
+Sandra Heinen and Katharina Rennhak (Wissenschaftlicher Verlag Trier, 2017)

 'Harps, Heroes and Yelling Vampires: The 1810 Poetry Collections', in The Neglected Shelley, ed.
 Alan Weinberg and Timothy Webb (Ashgate, 2015), 51-76